ricko2001/Genealogy-scripts/RM -Change source for citation/ReadMe.txt

    NotePad window.)

 *  Double click the ChangeSrcForCitation.exe file to run the utility.
-   Enter the requested information in the black command console window that is displayed.
+   Enter the requested information in the displayed black command console window.

 *  Confirm that the desired change was made in RM.